jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/curl - commandline and notes.md

 ### Additional grievance

 It would also help a lot if the URL that produced the PDF is kept *with the PDF*.
-Either we use Windows-specific ADS (*Data Streams*: a 'Zone 3' URL) or save an `.opf` metadata file alongside, where we keep the URL. (`.opf` is used by calibre et al to keep ebook metadata, so we might want to jump on that bandwagon, but this really could be anything.)
+Either we use Windows-specific ADS (*Data Streams*: a 'Zone 3' URL)[^1] or save [an `.opf` metadata file](http://idpf.org/epub/20/spec/OPF_2.0_latest.htm) alongside, where we keep the URL. (`.opf` is used by [calibre](https://calibre-ebook.com/) et al to keep ebook metadata, so we might want to jump on that bandwagon, but this really could be anything.)

+[^1]: trouble with Windows ADS is two-fold:
+   1. it's non-portable.
+It may serve as a metadata *source* where we can extract the download URL for a given document file when there's Zone 3 metadata stored in its ADS, but that's about the size of it when it comes to *usefulness*.
+   2. Many tools don't copy the ADS info with the file when it's moved, e.g. when using `robocopy` or other Windows commandline tools.
+It also looks like third-party file managers (e.g. the nice XYplorer) generally don't care much about ADS either, so the metadata attached that way is easily lost.
+Same goes for files which are bundled into a ZIP or other archive file and then extracted: the ADS info will be lost.